marinasundstrom/showroom/README.md

 # Showroom

 Web portal for presenting consultants to customers.

+Containing a branded Blazor Client-side UI and Web API backend.

+I was testing different ways of organizing code.
+One of my influences was Clean Architecture.

 ## Development